polyvision/EasyRaceLapTimer/README.md

 **Features:**

 * host system for tracking the laps
-* IR transponders (code & schematic files for building them)
+* IR transponders (code & schematic files for building them) with a transmitting range of 2 to 4 meters
 * 63 available transponder IDs when using the project transponders
 * update transponders with new code (Arduino hardware needed)
 * setup guide for building your Raspberry PI host station